Cy-clon3/awesome-ios-security/README.md

 <a name="frida-scripts"></a>
 ### Frida Scripts
 - [FridaSwiftDump](https://github.com/neil-wu/FridaSwiftDump/) - A Frida script for retriving the Swift Object info from an running app.
+- [iOS Jailbreak Detection Bypass](https://github.com/neil-wu/FridaSwiftDump/) - A Frida script used for bypass iOS jailbreak detection by hooking some methods and functions.

 ## Tweaks